playcanvas/developer.playcanvas.com/content/user-manual/publishing/playcanvas.md

 ---
-title: playcanvas.com
+title: PlayCanvas
 template: page.tmpl.html
+position: 1
 ---

-## Publishing on playcanvas.com

-The fastest, easiest, most convenient way to publish your game is to make it live on playcanvas.com.
+The fastest, easiest, most convenient way to publish your game is to make it live on [playcanvas.com][playcanvas].
 To publish in this way, follow these steps:

 * In your project dashboard, select the 'Designer' tab.
 * Check the pack that you want to export.